August 3, 2021

 Testosterone levels are directly related to your overall health and well-being, affecting vitality, mood, and even interpersonal relationships, considering the association with sex drive and fertility.

 The first step in determining the role of testosterone in your own body is to get your levels checked.

 Ben covers the options for tracking and testing male hormones in his podcast episode 32 Natural Ways To Increase Testosterone (Plus Testosterone Cream Vs. Injections).
 There are a number of good testing options that will give you detailed information about your testosterone levels along with other hormones, minerals, proteins, and more.
-The WellnessFX Longevity Blood Testing Panel for Men is a comprehensive blood testing package that Ben helped design.
+The Advanced Blood Testing Panel is a comprehensive blood testing package.
 Ben and I also both recommend the DUTCH Urine Steroid Hormone Profile from DirectLabs, a cutting-edge way to measure hormones and hormone metabolites that can be done in five minutes (or however long it takes you to pee on the filters they send and put your samples back in the pre-paid package).
 Once you have determined your current hormone levels, you can decide how to proceed if testosterone needs to be raised.

 In that podcast episode mentioned above, Ben also talks about a number of ways to elevate testosterone levels, and in this article, you will be presented with additional tactics and the latest research in testosterone optimization.
 The following seven strategies require a minimal degree of time and effort to implement and have the potential to have a significant impact on your quality of life.

 1. Icing Your Testicles To Boost Testosterone & Fertility